Home | News | Learn | Blackjack | Double Trouble? How to Double Down in Blackjack

 June 5, 2022

-Even if you don’t play casino games, chances are you’ve heard of the double down blackjack bet.
+Even if you don’t play online casino games, chances are you’ve heard of the double down blackjack bet.
 If you’ve ever heard someone describe themselves committing to a decision as “doubling down on” it, that’s an idiom that has entered speech from the blackjack bet.

 What does double down mean?